 Leiter pressed the starter and taxied back into position.
-He said, "You know the design of the Vindicator?
-You know where to look for the bombs and these detonator things the pilot has charge of?"
-"Yes.
+He said, ''You know the design of the Vindicator?
+You know where to look for the bombs and these detonator things the pilot has charge of?" ''Yes.
 Full briefing in London.
 Well, so long.
 Tell Mother I died game!"
 Bond scrambled onto the edge of the cockpit and jumped.
 He got his head under and swam leisurely down through the brilliant water.
 Now he could see that there were swarms of fish over the whole area below him---bill fish, small barracuda, jacks of various types---the carnivores.
 They parted grudgingly to make room for their big, pale competitor.
 Bond touched down and made for the edge of the tarpaulin that had been dislodged by the shark.
 He pulled out a couple of the long corkscrew skewers that secured it to the sand, switched on his waterproof torch and, his other hand on his knife, slipped under the edge.

 He had been expecting it, but the foulness of the water made him retch.
 He clamped his lips more tightly round the mouthpiece and squirmed on to where the bulk of the plane raised the tarpaulin into a domed tent.
 He stood up.
 His torch glittered on the underside of a polished wing and then, below it, on something that lay under a scrabbling mass of crabs, langoustes, sea caterpillars and starfish.
 This also Bond had been prepared for.
 He knelt down to his grisly work.
 It didn't take long.
 He undipped the gold identification disk and unlatched the gold wrist watch from the horrible wrists and noted the gaping wound under the chin that could not have been caused by sea creatures.
 He turned his torch on the gold disk.
-It said, loomed in the darkness like a huge silver submarine.
+It said, ''Giuseppe Petacchi.
+No. 15932."
+He strapped the two bits of evidence to his own wrists and went on toward the fuselage that loomed in the darkness like a huge silver submarine.
 He inspected the exterior, noted the rent where the hull had been broken on impact, and then climbed up through the open safety hatch into the interior.